jhbrito/SatFire/readme.md

 |:-------:|:----------:|:--------:|
 |Fire Area| Land Cover | Altitude |

-If you use this work, please cite: Guilherme Rodrigues (2021), "WILDFIRE RISK AND BURNED AREA SIMULATOR A DEEP LEARNING APPROACH", Master thesis, School of Technlogy, Polytechnical Institute of Cavado and Ave
+If you use this work, please cite: Guilherme Rodrigues (2021), "WILDFIRE RISK AND BURNED AREA SIMULATOR A DEEP LEARNING APPROACH", Master thesis, School of Technology, Polytechnical Institute of Cavado and Ave

 ## READ ME PLEASE: